5 Tips to Sell Your Home for the Most Money This Fall

 • Clear and cover your pool or hot tub to prevent leaves from falling in and making them look dirty

 Fixing any small issues can help give you that advantage over the competition.
 Home buyers want to look at a home and envision themselves living there.
 If they see a bunch of problems, it’ll decrease that happy feeling and make them want to move on to another property.
 Staging a home is such a big part of the selling strategy so be sure you do your part.
-If you are unable to afford the work of a specialist, check out our blog on “5 Staging Secrets Professionals Use to Sell Homes Fast.”
+If you are unable to afford the work of a specialist, check out our blog, Three Rules When Staging Your Home to Sell.
 The general rule of thumb is to:

 • Clear the clutter, see our recent post on how to “Declutter and Prepare Your Home for Sale”